denisevice/checklist-trello-bot/README.md

 ## Power-up activation for Trello users
 Once the power-up is available to your team, proceed in the following steps

-1. Activate "Checklist Bot by OCTO" for your board
+1. Activate "Check Bot by OCTO" for your board

-1. Setup your account as "Checklist Bot by OCTO"
+1. Setup your account as "Check Bot by OCTO"

 ## Installation